 On March 8, 2021, the Company acquired 100% of the outstanding capital stock of Fort Effect Corp, d/b/a Luum (the "Luum Acquisition").
 Luum provides employers with a suite of commute tools as well as real-time commute data to help them design and implement flexible return-to-office and hybrid-workplace strategies and benefits.
-The aggregate purchase price consisted of \$50.2 million in cash, and up to \$20.0 million in additional payments which are contingent on Luum achieving certain financial targets during the two-year period following the closing of the Luum Acquisition and, if achieved, would be payable in fiscal years 2023 and 2024.
+The aggregate purchase price consisted of \$50.2 million in cash, and up to \$20.0 million in additional payments which were contingent on Luum achieving certain revenue targets during the two-year period following the closing of the Luum Acquisition and, if achieved, would be payable in fiscal years 2023 and 2024.
 The Company recorded an \$8.1 million liability representing its best estimate of the fair value of the contingent consideration as of the acquisition date.
-The fair value of this contingent consideration was determined using a Monte Carlo valuation model based on Level 3 inputs and will be remeasured to fair value quarterly, with any changes in the fair value recorded in the condensed consolidated statement of operations and comprehensive income (loss).
+The fair value of this contingent consideration was determined using a Monte Carlo valuation model based on Level 3 inputs, with any changes in the fair value recorded as other income (expense), net, in the condensed consolidated statement of operations and comprehensive income (loss).
+During the three and nine months ended October 31, 2021, the Company recognized income of \$3.2 million and \$2.1 million, respectively, resulting from changes in the fair value of the contingent consideration.
+On October 31, 2021, the Company entered into an amendment to the purchase agreement to pay \$6.0 million in satisfaction of the contingent consideration liability, which is presented within accrued liabilities on the Company's condensed consolidated balance sheet as of October 31, 2021.